Healthdirect Free Australian health advice you can count on.

 What is G6PD deficiency?

-G6PD deficiency is a lifelong genetic disorder that causes red blood cells to break down when exposed to certain foods, medicines or chemicals (triggers).
-People with G6PD deficiency — who are almost always male — are normally healthy but must avoid these triggers.
+Glucose-6-phosphate dehydrogenase (G6PD) deficiency is a lifelong genetic disorder.
+It causes your red blood cells to break down if you are exposed to certain triggers.
+People with G6PD deficiency are normally healthy but must avoid these triggers.
+It is a common inherited deficiency, especially within certain populations.

 The breakdown of red blood cells, called 'haemolysis', can lead to anaemia (lack of red blood cells) and jaundice (the yellowing of skin and eyes).

-Certain triggers can cause red blood cells to be destroyed faster than they can be replaced.
-In this case, a person with G6PD deficiency can develop acute haemolytic anaemia (AHA), which can be life-threatening, especially in children.
+If you have G6PD deficiency, certain triggers cause your red blood cells to be destroyed faster than they can be replaced.
+This is known as acute haemolytic anaemia (AHA), and can be life-threatening.

 Triggers can include:

-• medicines such as some antibiotics, malaria medications (both for the prevention and treatment of malaria), aspirin, some anti-cancer drugs and large doses of vitamin C
+• medicines such as some antibiotics, some malaria medicines, aspirin, some anti-cancer medicines and large doses of vitamin C

-• some foods, particularly fava beans (broad beans), tonic water or blueberries
+• some foods, particularly fava beans (broad beans), tonic water and blueberries

 What are the symptoms of G6PD deficiency?